openshift-labs/lab-building-images/workshop/content/python-server/10-using-warpdrive.md

-By using an `assemble.sh` and `run.sh` script we have attempted to break out the more complex steps from the `Dockerfile` in order to keep it as simple as possible.
-The `run.sh` script has had to change dependent on the WSGI server we want to use when running a WSGI application, and how we start the application will differ again for other types of web applications.
+By using an `assemble-image` and `start-container` script we have attempted to break out the more complex steps from the `Dockerfile` in order to keep it as simple as possible.
+The `start-container` script has had to change dependent on the WSGI server we want to use when running a WSGI application, and how we start the application will differ again for other types of web applications.

-A big question is whether we can start to encapsulate some of this variation for different application types and web servers in a generic set of `assemble.sh` and `run.sh` scripts, where hook scripts can be supplied as necessary to handle any variations still required for certain circumstances.
+A big question is whether we can start to encapsulate some of this variation for different application types and web servers in a generic set of `assemble-image` and `start-container` scripts, where hook scripts can be supplied as necessary to handle any variations still required for certain circumstances.

 A system which attempts to do just this is the `warpdrive` module.
 To see how this module can be used, change to the `~/flask-app-v6` sub directory.